Rounds, Color, Parity, Squares: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Mike Spivey \cite{Sp-tcs7}, Alois Heinz and\ Michael Somos for helpful discussions. \ The creators of Mathematica, as well as administrators of the MIT Engaging Cluster, earn my gratitude every day.
+I am grateful to Mike Spivey \cite{Sp-tcs7}, Alois Heinz and\ Michael Somos for helpful discussions. \ The creators of Mathematica, as well as administrators of the MIT Engaging Cluster, earn my gratitude every day. \ A\ sequel to this paper will be released soon \cite{Fn-tcs7}.